Robert Maddox: Legacy

 When Robert Maddox was in his 80s, Vernon E. Jordan Jr. served as his chauffeur.

 Maddox Park in Atlanta's Bankhead neighborhood is named in his honor.
 The park was dedicated in 1931.

 He lies in the Maddox mausoleum (with his father) in Oakland Cemetery.

-Maddox Road in Morrow, Georgia is named after him, along with a Clayton County Parks and Recreation park, playground, and basketball court in Morrow, Ga.
+Maddox Road in Morrow, Georgia, is named after him, along with a Clayton County Parks and Recreation park, playground, and basketball court in Morrow, Georgia.